HCBackspacce/HCBackspacce/README.md

 - 🔭 I’m currently working on **Full Stack Projects using Rails, Jquery**

-- 🌱 I’m currently learning **REST APIs, Docker, and VueJs-3**
+- 🌱 I’m currently learning **REST APIs, Docker, and Vue.js-3**

 - 👯 I’m looking to collaborate on **Open-source full-stack applications**

-- 💬 Ask me about **Ruby on Rails, PostgreSQL, Tailwind, Jquery, VueJS, or anything web**
+- 💬 Ask me about **Ruby on Rails, PostgreSQL, Tailwind, Jquery, Vue.js, or anything web**

 - 📫 How to reach me: **himanshu.backspacce08@gmail.com**